-Beware of 'Can You Hear Me' Phone Scams Continuing to Target Unsuspecting Consumers
+Beware of 'Can You Hear Me' Telephone Scams That Are Still Targeting Unsuspecting Consumers

-If you receive this type of call, hang up immediately and then report it
+If you receive this type of call, don't say anything, hang up immediately, and then report it to the federal authorities

-According to the Federal Communications Commission (FCC), the fraudulent callers impersonate representatives from organizations that provide a service and may be familiar to the person receiving the call, such as a mortgage lender or utility, to establish a legitimate reason for trying to reach the consumer.
+According to the Federal Communications Commission (FCC), the fraudulent callers impersonate representatives from organizations that provide a service and may be familiar to the person receiving the call, such as a mortgage lender or utility.
+They use these fake identities to to establish a legitimate reason for trying to reach the victim.

 Can You Hear Me?
 Is this So-and-So?

-The scam begins when a consumer answers a call and the person at the end of the line asks, "Can you hear me" or "is this so-and-so?"
-The caller then records the consumer's "Yes" response and thus obtains a voice signature.
-This signature can then be used by the scammers to pretend to be the consumer and authorize fraudulent charges via telephone.
+The scam begins when a victim answers a call and the person at the end of the line asks, "Can you hear me" or "is this so-and-so?"
+The caller then records the victim's answer and uses it as a voice signature.
+This signature can then be used by the scammers to pretend to be the victim and to authorize fraudulent charges via telephone.

-If you receive this type of call, immediately hang up.
-If you have already responded to this type of call, review all of your statements such as those from your bank, credit card lender, or telephone company for unauthorized charges.
-If you notice unauthorized charges on these and other types of statements, you have likely been a victim of "cramming".
+If you receive this type of call, hang up right away.
+You don't want to say anything.
+If you have already responded to this type of call, review all of your statements, such as those from your bank, credit card company, and telephone company, for unauthorized charges.
+If you notice unauthorized charges on these and other types of statements, you have likely been a victim of "cramming."
+Dispute them right away.

 Anyone who believes they have been targeted by this scam should immediately report the incident to the FCC.

-- If you answer and the caller (often a recording) asks you to hit a button to stop receiving calls, just hang up.
-Scammers often use these tricks to identify, and then target, live respondents.
+- If you answer and the caller (often a recording) asks you to press a button to stop receiving calls, just hang up.
+Scammers often use these tricks to identify and then target live respondents.

 - Ask your phone service provider if it offers a robocall blocking service.
 If not, encourage your provider to offer one.
 You can also visit the FCC's website for information and resources on available robocall blocking tools to help reduce unwanted calls.